 Social proof’s credibility is found around the world.
 There’s a cross-cultural element to it that speaks to how strongly it’s ingrained in human nature.

 Despite geography, people seem to react the same to the reassurance of proof from others.
 A study done in Beijing, China, showed a 13% increase in orders of a dish at a restaurant if it was labeled as being among the ‘most popular’ at the restaurant.

 Among the vast options available on the menu, the participants chose one of the most popular dishes which eliminated a level of uncertainty around whether or not it would be good.

-The concept of popularity is at work in marketing efforts around the world, and you likely encounter it every time you shop online.
+Not only does the concept of popularity make its way into our everyday lives, but it’s also at work in marketing efforts around the world, and you likely encounter it every time you shop online.